fralorange/VK-Bot-CRUNGE-BOT/README.md

 - Light/dark mode toggle
 - Troll functions like flooder, auto-responder and more.
 - Better UI
-- Information about other user by their id without violation VK TOS.
+- Information about other user by their id without violating VK TOS.